AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Message Receipts/agora_chat_message_receipt_android.md

     1. Send a conversation read receipt when the recipient enters the conversation.

     ```java
-    // The message receiver calls ackMessageRead to send the conversation read receipt.
+    // The message receiver calls ackConversationRead to send the conversation read receipt.
     try {
         ChatClient.getInstance().chatManager().ackConversationRead(conversationId);
     }catch (ChatException e) {